 One page summary of projects:

-summarizing the projects and opportunities for NISE Network partners is available for download.
+projects and opportunities (revised September 2019) is available for download

 Funding acknowledgements for each project:

-STEM public engagement activities about Earth and space science.
+Hands-on STEM public engagement activities and professional development resources about Earth and space science.

 - 2017 Explore Science: Earth & Space toolkit